AElfProject/AElf/docs-sphinx/architecture/cross-chain/transfer.md

 ## Prepare
 Few preparing steps are required before cross chain transfer, which is to be done only once for one chain.
 Just ignore this preparing part if already completed.

-Let's say that you want to transfer token `FOO` from chain `A` to chain `B`.
-Note that make sure you are clear about how cross chain transaction verification works before you start.
+Let's say that you want to transfer token FOO from chain A to chain B. Note that please make sure you are already clear about how cross chain transaction verification works before you start.
+Any input contains`MerklePath` in the following steps means the cross chain verification processing is needed.
+See [cross chain verification](../crosschain-verification.md)  for more details.

 - Validate **Token Contract** address on chain `A`.